All Episodes

 He's been slighted here.

-Uh because in this new spirited bipartisanship and and uh and getting along, I I wanted Jerry to participate too.
+I brought him out to be introduced too, because in this new spirited bipartisanship and getting along, I wanted Jerry to participate too.

-And he works there, he's pet liberal.
+And he works there.

-It was just uh it was just fabulous.
+It was just fabulous.

 What?

-It was oh, and had lunch, I stayed at the four seasons under an assumed name, I always do that.
+I stayed at the four seasons under an assumed name.

-And I had lunch yesterday with uh with Laura Ingram, and we're sitting there, and I I'm looking over the not too many people in there.
+And I had lunch yesterday with Laura Ingram, and we're sitting there.

-I said, Is that Mac McClarty over there?
+I said, is that Mac McClarty over there?

-And she said, Yeah, that's Mac McLearty.
+And she said, yeah, that's Mac McClarty.

-Uh Mac the knife, Mac Mac the Fixer.
+Mac the knife, Mac Mac the Fixer.

-So he gets up, he's in there for about 30 minutes more eating his lunch and finishing.
+He's in there for about 30 minutes more eating his lunch and finishing.

-It was with Marky Post and John Ritter, and I I was in it for a whole week.
+It was with Marky Post and John Ritter, and I was in it for a whole week.

 It took a week to rehearse it and film it.

-I said, Yeah, that's me.
+I said, yeah, that's me.

 We will continue in mere moments.